MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/process-modernization.md

 ### Plan your modernization efforts

 Plan your modernization efforts using your modernization roadmap.
-Do the steps in the following table to divide the work into manageable pieces and assign it to members of your team.
-For illustrating this purpose, we're using the Agile process in Azure Boards.
-For more information, see [Plan and track work in Azure Boards](/azure/devops/boards/get-started/plan-track-work).
+Complete the steps in the following table to divide the work into manageable pieces and assign it to members of your team.
+You can [plan and track work in Azure Boards](/azure/devops/boards/get-started/plan-track-work).

 | Step | Work tasks | Example |
 | --- | --- | --- |